FarmData2/FarmData2/CONTRIBUTING.md

 git commit -m "message that describes the changes"
 ```

+#### Pre-Commit Checks

 When you make your commit, a _pre-commit git hook_ in the FarmData2 Development Environment will run and perform a set of checks _on the files that you are committing_.
+Only the files that you have staged for the commit will be checked.

 These checks include things like: